Jerry-Master/IDAO_2022/README.md

 * PyMatGen: The package used for loading the crystal structures.
 * Keras Graph Neural Network: The library for creating graphs.
 More info below.

-The environment can be found [here](https://drive.google.com/file/d/1VUor5LgiDiuoGUrzepxzoM-iNiv9llRb/view?usp=sharing).
 The python version is 3.9.

 In order to use the kernel inside jupyter you may have to install `ipykernel` for the environment.
 [Here](https://stackoverflow.com/questions/51934528/failed-to-start-the-kernel-on-jupyter-notebook) you can find how to do it.
 Or you can simply do `pip3 install ipykernel`.
 Also, in order to use nglview you may need to activate the related widget.
 It should suffice to do: